Heads Up: New England Police Can Write You Certain Tickets Because of Your Dog in the Car

 And of course, there are anti-cruelty laws for animals that law enforcement can look at on a case-by-case basis when it comes to the safety of your pet, according to News Orvis.

-Dogs on your lap or in the front seat unrestrained, jumping around in the back seat, or hanging out of windows could be an issue, and police can fine you, according to the News Orvis article.
+Dogs on your lap or in the front seat unrestrained, jumping around in the backseat, or hanging out of windows could be an issue.
+Police can fine you, according to the News Orvis article.